openedx/openedx-aspects/docs/concepts/dbt.rst

 ##############

 Aspects uses the `aspects-dbt`_ package to define the transforms used by the Aspects project.
-This package creates and manages macros and materialized views for data tables stored in `Clickhouse`_, and provides some tests.
+This package creates and manages macros and materialized views for data tables stored in :ref:`Clickhouse`, and provides some tests.

-Operators may create and install their own ``dbt`` packages; see `dbt extensions`_ for details.
+Operators may create and install their own ``dbt`` packages; see :ref:`dbt-extensions` for details.

 `tutor-contrib-aspects`_ also provides a "do" command to proxy running `dbt commands`_ against your deployment; run ``tutor [dev|local] do dbt --help`` for details.